cunningt/cunningt/readme.md

 Bio
 ---------------

-👔 I work at Red Hat in Integration.
+👔 I work at IBM on integration projects.

 ⚾️ I spend some free time forecasting minor league baseball performance.

 🐫 I contribute to the Camel project.

-🤷 Learning more about Quarkus.
+🤷 Learning more about AI.